akhalaf/app-updater/README.md

 # app-updater
-Swift iOS library checks the latest available version of your app on the AppStore, and shows the user alert to update the app.
+app-updater is a swift iOS library.
+It checks the latest available version of your app on the App Store and notifies the user to update the app.

 ## Why should I use it?
-Just imagine adding writing <b>ONE LINE OF CODE</b> to let all your users keep track of your latest updates, and getting a huge number of updates once you released your app's update.
-Isn't great? ;)
+Just imagine adding <b>ONE LINE OF CODE</b> to keep all your users up to date of your latest updates.
+This accelerates the adoption of your latest version as soon as it's released.
+Isn't that great? ;)

 ## Features

 - Simple.
 - Fast.
-- Redirecting user to the AppStore.
+- Redirect user to the App Store.
-- Ability to force the user to update, or nicly remind him.
+- Force the update or just display a reminder.
-- Localizable, and you can add new languages.
+- Localizable, and new languages can be added.

 ## Show Update Reminder